Fronix/next-auth-adapter--222/README.md

 - Go to adapter/mssqlv4-adapter and run `docker-compose up -d`
 - Express SQL db will start and create `nextauth` db automatically
 - Use .env example for db connection setup and add a provider, doesn't matter which one.
-- Observe db connection error in console
+- Observe db connection error in console when signing in

 Might only be for MSSQL (not sure and dont have time to test other dbs)